MateusRanzani/MateusRanzani/README.md

 <br>

 <p align="center">
-I am currently completing my degree in Systems Analysis and Development at UNINTER and pursuing a degree in Accounting at Cruzeiro do Sul University.
+I am currently completing my degree in Systems Analysis and Development at UNINTER.
 <br>
 I currently work as a Full Stack programmer and have experience as a graphic designer.
 I began my journey in programming as a front-end developer.